 Some of these store themes are free while others cost extra.
-Average cost for a premium theme is around $180.
-That’s not cheap but the designs can be very attractive so could easily pay for themselves.
+The average cost for a premium theme is around $180.
+That’s not cheap but the designs can be very attractive so they could easily pay for themselves many times over.

-Scalability is a key factor in any online business.
+But scalability is a key factor in any online business.
 You will often start small with big ambitions and then realise those ambitions, or not.
 Shopify lets you start small and grow as much as you like, creeping up the pricing tier when your requirements demand it.
-This allows you go grow steadily and sustainably and expand as you go without having to move your store or perform any reconfiguration.
+This allows you to grow steadily and sustainably and expand as you go without having to move your store or perform any reconfiguration.

 Typically you would begin with Basic Shopify until you outgrow the features, them move on to Shopify or Advanced Shopify to access more advanced features.
 All plans include unlimited products so there is no requirement for a more expensive plan but those extra features may be worth the investment.

 The Shopify App Store is a selection of apps that can be built into your Shopify store.
 They include everything from GDPR notifications to image enhancement, countdown timers for special offers, abandoned cart recovery mechanisms to email and SMS marketing plugins.